Cambridge-ICCS/cambridge-iccs.github.io/summerschool-programme.md

 __All activities, dinners, and accommodation are free!__

-A few details are still being firmed-up, but the below schedule gives a good indication of the structure and timing of everything.

 ## Monday 19th September, Jesus College

 Due to the state funeral for the Queen which is happening on this day,